Up with Donald Byrd

 Up with Donald Byrd is an album by American trumpeter Donald Byrd featuring performances by Byrd with Jimmy Heath, Stanley Turrentine, Herbie Hancock and Kenny Burrell recorded in 1964.
 It was released on the Verve label in 1965 as V/V6 8609.

 Reception

 The Allmusic review by Scott Yanow awarded the album 21/2 stars and stated "The music is mostly pretty forgettable despite such top sidemen...
 A lesser effort".

-It is important to consider Byrd's aim of attracting a larger African American audience by covering popular Blues (See See Rider, My Babe) and Gospel songs, at a time when Jazz was losing popularity.